mrisher/smtp-sts/spec.md

 {expiration time} + {DNS TTL}.
 Publishers SHOULD thus continue to expect senders to apply old policies for up to this duration.

-# Failure Reporting

-Aggregate statistics on policy failures MAY be reported to the URI indicated in the "rua" field of the policy.
-SMTP STS reports contain information about policy failures to allow diagnosis of misconfigurations and malicious activity.

-(There may also be a need for enabling more detailed "forensic" reporting during initial stages of a deployment.
-To address this, the authors consider the possibility of an optional additional "forensic reporting mode" in which more details--such as certificate chains and MTA banners--may be reported.
-See the section _Future_ _Work_ for more details.)

-Aggregate reports contain the following fields:

-* The SMTP STS policy applied (as a string)
-* The beginning and end of the reporting period

-Repeated records contain the following fields:

-* Failure type: This list will start with the minimal set below, and is expected to grow over time based on real-world experience.
-The initial set is:
-* mx-mismatch: This indicates that the MX resolved for the recipient domain did not match the MX constraint specified in the policy.
-* certificate-mismatch: This indicates that the certificate presented by the receiving MX did not match the MX hostname
-* invalid-certificate: This indicates that the certificate presented by the receiving MX did not validate according to the policy validation constraint.
-  (Either it was not signed by a trusted CA or did not match the DANE TLSA record for the recipient MX.)
-* expired-certificate: This indicates that the certificate has expired.
-* starttls-not-supported: This indicates that the recipient MX did not support STARTTLS.
-* Count: The number of times the error was encountered.
-* Hostname: The hostname of the recipient MX.

-Note that the failure types are non-exclusive; an aggregate report MAY contain overlapping counts of failure types where a single send attempt encountered multiple errors.

-When sending failure reports, sending MTAs MUST NOT honor SMTP STS or DANE TLSA failures.

 # Policy Authentication

 The security of a domain implementing an SMTP STS policy against an active